FAQ - Clinics and Externships

 What Is a Clinic?Top

 Most clinic programs place students in off-campus, legal environments where they are authorized to practice law under the supervision of a licensed attorney.
 Off-campus clinic placements include legal aid organizations, local governments, the Office of the Public Defender, and the Office of the State Attorney.
-Currently, the Veterans Advocacy Clinic is Stetson's only in-house clinic program.
+Stetson currently has two on-campus clinics, the Veterans Advocacy Clinic and the Dick and Joan Jacobs Public Interest Law Clinic for Democracy and the Environment.
 Students routinely conduct research, interview clients and witnesses, write motions or memoranda of law, and advocate during hearings and trials.
 Students will be awarded 30 legal public service hours for completion of a clinic.
-These hours will be credited toward the Pro bono/Public Service graduation requirement but will not be counted toward the Blues Award (which is reserved for pure Pro Bono service).
+These hours will be credited toward the Pro bono/Public Service graduation requirement but will not be counted toward the Blews Award (which is reserved for pure Pro Bono service).

 What Is the Difference?Top